Duomo (San Romolo)

 chapel off the left arm is a surprise (not mentioned in any guide book) large bright fresco of The

-Annunciation (see right)
+Annunciation (see left)

 which the church claims is by Raffaellino del Garbo, but it's more likely